wickandbergamot/wickandbergamot-web3.js/README.md

 # Wick and Bergamot JavaScript SDK

-Use this to interact with accounts and programs on the Wickandbergamot network through the Wickandbergamot [JSON RPC API](https://docs.wickandbergamot.org/apps/jsonrpc-api).
+Use this to interact with accounts and programs on the Wick and Bergamot network through the Wickandbergamot [JSON RPC API](https://docs.wickandbergamot.org/apps/jsonrpc-api).

 ## Installation